 Country style is the epitome of down-home hospitality, but that doesn’t mean it’s off-limits to city dwellers.
 A neutral color palette accentuated by solid wood, dark plaids, and country décor is welcomed in rural and urban spaces alike.
 Similar to farmhouse style, country interior design ideas are popular in kitchens and dining rooms, but elements of the look can be incorporated throughout the entire home.

 Sturdy and built to last, country-style furniture follows the traditional craftsmanship of generations past.
-It’s modest and practical, not unlike mid-century modern and rustic style designs.
+It’s modest and practical, not unlike mid-century modern furniture and rustic style designs.
 Think solid wood tables, spoke-backed dining chairs, dressers, and sideboards, all with clean lines and natural wood finishes.

 Upholstered furniture trends neutral in color with occasional patterns, such as plaid or florals.
 When considering florals, however, steer clear of pastels or overly busy designs that tend to look more cottage in style.
 The same goes for painted furniture.